Updated on July 5th, 2019 by Bob Ciura

 Valuation & Expected Returns

-However, just because Johnson & Johnson stock is not undervalued at the present time, does not necessarily mean it will be a bad investment.
+However, just because Johnson & Johnson stock is slightly overvalued, does not necessarily mean it will be a bad investment.
 Such high-quality companies as Johnson & Johnson deserve slightly higher valuation multiples, for their steady and predictable earnings growth and strong dividends.

-Overall, we expect total returns of nearly 9% per year over the next five years.
+Overall, we expect total returns of 8.0% per year over the next five years.
 While we do not view the stock as a compelling buy right now, on the basis of valuation, it is a strong hold for its dividend and reliable dividend increases.

 Johnson & Johnson recently increased its dividend by 5.6%, and should continue to raise its dividend each year for the foreseeable future.
 The company has an expected dividend payout ratio of 42% for 2019, meaning the dividend is highly secure.
 The following video clip discusses our view of the company’s dividend safety in further detail.